pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 ### Combining multiple column values

-If we want to have access to values of different columns in a single `apply` function call, we can create `struct` data type.
+If we want to have access to values of different columns in a single `map_elements` function call, we can create `struct` data type.
 This data type collects those columns as fields in the `struct`.
 So if we'd create a struct from the columns `"keys"` and `"values"`, we would get the following struct elements: